 Ecuador is a major drug transit country.
-A U.S. dollar-based economy and geographic location between two major drug-producing countries make Ecuador highly vulnerable to money laundering.
-Economic informality and a prevalence of cash transactions also complicate AML efforts.
-Approximately 55 percent of people do not have bank accounts, and 60 percent of small businesses do not have tax identification numbers or bank accounts.
+A dollarized, cash-based economy and geographic location between two major drug-producing countries make Ecuador highly vulnerable to money laundering and narcotrafficking.
+Approximately 61 percent of adults have bank accounts.
 Money laundering occurs through trade, commercial activity, and cash couriers.
-The transit of illicit cash is a significant activity, and bulk cash smuggling and structuring are common problems.
+Bulk cash smuggling and structuring are common problems.

-Bureaucratic stove-piping, corruption, lax immigration laws, and lack of international information sharing and specialized AML expertise in the judiciary, law enforcement, and banking regulatory agencies hamper efforts to improve AML enforcement and prosecutions.
+Bureaucratic stove-piping, corruption, and lack of specialized AML expertise in the judiciary, law enforcement, and banking regulatory agencies hinder the government’s efforts to improve AML enforcement and prosecutions.

-Rooting out public corruption remains a top priority for the current government.
-The government has investigated and prosecuted high-level government officials from the previous administration for bribery, embezzlement, illicit enrichment, and organized crime.
-The Attorney General’s Office (AGO) continues to investigate allegations of financial crimes related to state oil company PetroEcuador and the Brazilian construction company Odebrecht.
+Pursuing public corruption is a top priority for President Moreno’s government.
+Authorities have investigated and prosecuted high-level government officials for bribery, embezzlement, illicit enrichment, and organized crime.
+The Attorney General’s Office (AGO) continues to investigate allegations of financial crimes related to state-owned oil company PetroEcuador and the Brazilian construction company Odebrecht.